stellaraf/cacheutil/README.md

   <br/>
 </div>

 `@stellaraf/cacheutil` provides a consistent caching API with support for multiple backends, in the event that a library requires a cache but could be used on multiple platforms with different caching systems available.
-For example, if one needed use a library on both Cloudflare Workers and a standard NodeJS application.
+For example, if one needed to use a library on both Cloudflare Workers and a standard NodeJS application.

 # Supported Backends